majidkhanidressi/GitGithubLearning/README.md

 git revert command used to revert the changes after commit the changes.
 It keeps the histoy of committs.

 git log --online

-git reset --soft Head~1
+git reset --soft Head~1 undo the last commit and also stage the all the changes of last commit.

-git reset --mixed Head~1 Undo the last commit and also unstage all the changes.
+git reset --mixed Head~1 Undo the last commit and also unstage all the changes of last commit.

-git reset --hard Head~1   Undo the last commit and also removed all the changes from working dir.
+git reset --hard Head~1   Undo the last commit and also removed all the changes of last commit from working dir.